WVF-1/Autonomous-Infrastructure-Risk/README.md

 ## Project Overview

 Policy and institutional decision-making often relies on large volumes of written reports—incident logs, compliance narratives, audit summaries—that are rarely structured for statistical modeling.
 This project demonstrates how **interpretable NLP techniques** can extract meaningful risk signals from text to support data-driven policy decisions.
+This project combines manual causal inference and systems-level analysis to study AI reliability and failure modes in autonomous space operations.

 **Key Philosophy**: Clarity, reproducibility, and transparency over black-box complexity.